Precedent setting ruling to defend Species at Risk: Western Chorus Frog

 A fight to protect the Western Chorus Frog has resulted in a precedent-setting legal decision.
 This 2018 decision of the Federal Court has affirmed the Federal Government’s authority to issue emergency orders to protect the habitat of species-at-risk located on provincial lands.
-The decision affirms the federal government’s authority to protect at-risk species and their habitat and should future court decisions.
-This is important in a time where biodiversity, particularly species already at risk, are lost at an alarming rate.
+This is important in a time where biodiversity, particularly species already at risk, is lost at an alarming rate.

 What is the Western Chorus Frog?